learning-zone/java-basics/README.md

 **Rules to create immutable classes**

-* The class must be declared as final (So that child classes can’t be created)
+* The class must be declared as final (So that child classes can\'t be created)
-* Data members in the class must be declared as final (So that we can’t change the value of it after object creation)
+* Data members in the class must be declared as final (So that we can\'t change the value of it after object creation)
 * A parameterized constructor
 * Getter method for all the variables in it
 * No setters(To not have the option to change the value of the instance variable)